abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 And thirdly, it has to have morphisms from it to some other objects.
 Has to be the *source* of at least one arrow.

+In thinking of a category as a type theory, the objects of a category are regarded as types (or sorts) and the arrows as mappings between the corresponding types.
+Roughly speaking, a category may be thought of a type theory shorn of its syntax.
+In the 1970s Lambek20 established that, viewed in this way, cartesian closed categories correspond to the typed λ-calculus.
+Later Seely [1984] proved that locally Cartesian closed categories correspond to Martin-L¨of, or predicative, type theories.
+Lambek and Dana Scott independently observed that C-monoids, i.e., categories with products and exponentials and a single, nonterminal object correspond to the untyped λ-calculus.
+The analogy between type theories and categories has since led to what Jacobs [1999] terms a “type-theoretic boom”, with much input from, and applications to, computer science

 Interlude: Terminal objects are nullary products
 ---

 Natural deduction
 ---

 We will now see how these type-creating functions look like in type theory.

 The functions that define a type are called *typing rules* and each of them has a name.

 For this, we need to get to know the formal language that is used for defining them, called *natural deduction*.